 - Always set up your sessions for success.

-- Reward the things you like – ignore or redirect the things you don’t like & manage your environment or training so that these things are less likely to be repeated.
+- Reward the things you like – interrupt & redirect the things you don’t like & manage your environment or training so that these things are less likely to be repeated.

 - Avoid training if you or your dog are tired or stressed.

-- To avoid confusion only add verbal cues when a taught behaviour is reliable and use exactly the same word each time.
+- To avoid confusion only add verbal cues when a taught behaviour is consistent & reliable and use exactly the same word each time.

-- Always be consistent, if you keep moving the goal posts the dog will become confused and this leads to under performance – or no response to cues at all!
+- Always be consistent, if you keep moving the goal posts the dog will become confused and possibly frustrated.

-- Don’t train when you are in a bad mood, as the dog will pick up on this & neither of you will enjoy the training.
+- Don’t train when you are in a bad mood, as your dog will pick up on this & neither of you will enjoy the training.

-- Be persistent and be patient – dogs do not speak English – it is like asking for directions in a foreign country when you don’t speak the language.
+- Be patient – dogs do not speak English – it is like asking for directions in a foreign country when you don’t speak the language.
+Training will take time.

-- Use calm, clear tones when communicating cues – there is no need to shout – dogs have better hearing than us and shouting causes stress to both handler and dog.
+- Use calm, clear tones when communicating cues – there is no need to shout – dogs have better hearing than us and shouting causes stress to both you & your dog.

-- Issue the cue only once.
-If the dog does not respond – find out why and don’t just keep repeating the cue - He may not understand what you are asking of him in a exciting or distracting environment.
+- Issue cues only once.
+If your dog does not respond – find out why and don’t just keep repeating the cue - He may not understand what you are asking of him in a exciting or distracting environment.
 You may need to re-assess & undertake further training in these envrionments before the behaviour is learned.